JessicaWhidby/Write-ups/README.md

 # CTF-Write-ups
-Documenting my steps to solve CTF challenges
+Documenting my steps to solve CTF challenges and what I have done in my home lab.